tips

 Cold rice works surprisingly well as the base for a hearty salad.
 Toss it in a bowl with chopped cucumbers, cherry tomatoes, fresh parsley, and a sharp vinaigrette.
 You can add chickpeas, crumbled feta cheese, or some toasted nuts for crunch.
 Because the rice is sturdy, this salad holds up beautifully in the fridge, meaning you can make a big batch on Monday and happily eat it for lunch on Tuesday and Wednesday.

-The main rule of rice is food safety: try to get your extra rice into the fridge within a couple of hours of cooking it, and plan to use it up within a few days.
+The main rule of rice is food safety.
+USDA’s leftovers guidance says to refrigerate leftovers within two hours and use refrigerated leftovers within three to four days.
 With just a tiny bit of effort, a massive container of extra rice stops being a guilt-inducing waste and becomes the easiest part of your meal prep.

 Frequently Asked Questions